-Council provides animal control services and information to the Tasman District for urban and rural animal owners.
+The Council provides animal control services and information to the Tasman District for urban and rural animal owners.
+This section provides an overview of animal and animal disease control regulations in the district.

 Find out about your responsibilities as a dog owner.
 Read about Council services including managing problem dogs, lost and found dogs and more.